-Third, the plaintiffs' position overlooks a century's worth of regulations on semiautomatic weapons capable of firing a large number of rounds without reloading, some even more restrictive than Massachusetts's law.
-These regulations-which even the National Rifle Association endorsed at the time-confirm that the law is consistent with the historical understanding of the Second Amendment, and is thus constitutional under Heller.
+Cook County's ordinance is constitutional at either step.
+It is constitutional at step one because there is a century's worth of regulations on semiautomatic weapons capable of firing a large number of rounds without reloading, some even more restrictive than Cook County's law.
+These regulations-which even the National Rifle Association endorsed at the time-confirm that the ordinance is consistent with the historical understanding of the Second Amendment, and is thus a longstanding, constitutional regulation under Heller.